rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 ### Azure AD Editions

 In its default form, Azure AD is a free service.
 However, the free edition has limited benefits and features, so you will want to upgrade to Azure AD Premium in most production scenarios.

-The following table provides an overview of the differences between various Azure AD editions.
+To understand why, we will look at the following table, which provides an overview of the differences between various Azure AD editions:

-Here is a markdown table created from the selected text:

 | Feature | Azure AD Free - Security defaults (enabled for all users) | Azure AD Free - Global Administrators only | Office 365 | Azure AD Premium P1 | Azure AD Premium P2 |
 |---------|----------------------------------------------------------|--------------------------------------------|------------|---------------------|---------------------|